Citizenship Amendment Bill Concept –Is it Anti Secular

 A Brief Introduction; The Citizenship

-It also by default makes the person eligible to be provided with diplomatic assistance, and also vests upon him/her the obligation to fulfil certain duties which include pledging allegiance to the home country, pay taxes and to provide military services when called upon to do so.
+It also by default makes the person eligible to be provided with diplomatic assistance, and also vests upon him/her the obligation to fulfil certain duties which include pledging allegiance to the home country, paying taxes and providing military services when called upon to do so.

 There are broadly two different approaches that exist in the world which serve as the basis for granting citizenship;’jus solis’ and ‘jus sanguinis’.